hyperledger-solang/solang/docs/running.rst

   This setting implies ``--target burrow``.

 \\-\\-emit *phase*
-  This option is can be used for debugging solang itself.
+  This option is can be used for debugging Solang itself.
 This is used to output early phases of compilation.

   Phase: